Connect the client

 Here’s a step-by-step explanation of the session initialization process:

-Now, let's implement the initialization flow:
+Now, we can implement the initialization flow:

 // 2.